K-S-K/ESP32-02-OLed-SSD1366/README.md

 # OLED Display SSD1306 128x32 Example

-This project communicates with [The SSD1306 128x32 OLED Display](docs/SSD1306.pdf).
+This project communicates with the [SSD1306 128x32 OLED Display](docs/SSD1306.pdf).

 The main source file of the project is [blink.c](main/blink.c)